Raspberry Pi: RAM

 The original Raspberry Pi Model B was equipped with 512 MB of random-access memory (RAM), which, like later models, shares memory between the CPU and GPU.
 All Raspberry Pi boards support dynamic memory allocation between these components, allowing the system to adjust the division based on workload or user configuration.
 The original Model A included 256 MB of RAM.

 Subsequent models introduced increased memory capacities.
 The Pi 2B and 3 B/B+ models feature 1 GB of RAM, while the smaller 1A+ and 3A+ models have 512 MB.
 The Pi Zero and Zero 2 W also include 512 MB.
-The Pi 4 is available with 1, 2, 4, or 8 GB of RAM, and the Pi 5 expands this further with options for 2, 4, 8, or 16 GB, the highest capacity offered to date.
+The Pi 4 is available with 1, 2, 3, 4, or 8 GB of RAM, and the Pi 5 expands this further with options for 1, 2, 4, 8, or 16 GB of RAM, the highest capacity offered to date.

+On 1 April 2026, Raspberry Pi announced a 3 GB version of the Raspberry Pi 4 due to the increasing cost of LPDDR4 RAM.
+The PCB was redesigned to use two 1.5 GB chips, which are cheaper and in greater supply.

 Storage and peripherals

 The Model 2B boards incorporate four USB Type-A ports for connecting peripherals.

 Storage is typically provided via a microSD card, though some Compute Modules offer onboard eMMC flash.
 Newer models support USB booting, and the Pi 5 includes support for NVMe SSDs over PCIe.
+The original Model A and Model B uses a full-sized SD card slot.

 Boards also include USB ports for peripherals such as keyboards, mice, and storage devices.

 Video

-Raspberry Pi devices support both digital and analog video output across various resolutions.
+Raspberry Pi devices support both digital and analogue video output across various resolutions.

-Early models featured a full-size HDMI port and an RCA connector for analog composite video output.
-Later boards removed the RCA jack but retained analog output via the 3.5 mm TRRS jack or dedicated solder points.
-According to the Raspberry Pi Foundation, analog support helps maintain accessibility in developing countries.
+Early models featured a full-size HDMI port and an RCA connector for analogue composite video output.
+Later boards removed the RCA jack but retained analogue output via the 3.5 mm TRRS jack or dedicated solder points.
+According to the Raspberry Pi Foundation, analogue support helps maintain accessibility in developing countries.
+The Pi Zero and Pi 5 lack a 3.5mm jack or RCA connector; however, they still contain hardware to output a composite video signal, albeit requiring soldering a connector to the unpopulated composite video signal pads.

 To accommodate the addition of features on the compact boards, video connectors have shrunk across models.
 The Pi Zero series uses a mini-HDMI connector, while the Pi 4 and 5 use dual micro-HDMI ports.
 This change enables support for multiple displays: the Pi 4 can drive two 4K displays at 30 Hz or one at 60 Hz, while the Pi 5 improves on this with support for two 4K displays at 60 Hz.

 Older Raspberry Pi models support common display resolutions such as 720p and 1080p by default, with some capable of higher resolutions depending on hardware and configuration.
 In some cases, older hardware can output in 4K, though performance may be poor.